leyrer/IBM/README.md

-IBM
+Leyrers Projects Related to IBM Technologies
 ===

-Projects related to IBM technologies like Connections, Notes, etc.
+Personal, private projects related to IBM technologies like Connections, Notes, etc. that I wrote in my spare time.

+The content here is my own and doesn't necessarily represent IBM's positions, strategies or opinions.